Best Event Networking Apps 2026: Whova, Brella & More

 Eventbrite | Event discovery + ticketing | N/A | Persistent | Standard | Free (fees vary)

-You're running or attending a large professional conference or trade show: Whova, Brella, or Grip — depending on whether you need agenda management, AI matchmaking, or commercial exhibitor tools.
+Running or attending a large professional conference or trade show: Whova, Brella, or Grip — depending on whether you need agenda management, AI matchmaking, or commercial exhibitor tools.

-You want regular professional introductions on a schedule: Lunchclub or Shapr.
+Want regular professional introductions on a schedule: Lunchclub or Shapr.

-You want to expand your social circle in your city generally: Bumble BFF or Meetup.
+Want to expand your social circle in your city generally: Bumble BFF or Meetup.

 The largest category of live events — social gatherings, cultural festivals, community nights, mixed professional-social events — is poorly served by the existing market.
 Conference apps require expensive organiser deployment.
-General networking apps don't leverage the shared event context.
+General networking apps don't use the shared event context.

 Try FirstMove